Magic hypercube: Notations

-As is indicated 'k' runs through the dimensions, while the coordinate 'i' runs through all possible values, when values 'i' are outside the range it is simply moved back into the range by adding or subtracting appropriate multiples of m, as the magic hypercube resides in n-dimensional modular space.
+As is indicated k runs through the dimensions, while the coordinate i runs through all possible values, when values i are outside the range it is simply moved back into the range by adding or subtracting appropriate multiples of m, as the magic hypercube resides in n-dimensional modular space.

-There can be multiple 'k' between bracket, these can't have the same value, though in undetermined order, which explains the equality of:
+There can be multiple k between brackets, these cannot have the same value, though in undetermined order, which explains the equality of:

-Of course given 'k' also one value 'i' is referred to.
+Of course given k also one value i is referred to.

-When a specific coordinate value is mentioned the other values can be taken as 0, which is especially the case when the amount of 'k's are limited using pe. #k=1 as in:
+When a specific coordinate value is mentioned the other values can be taken as 0, which is especially the case when the amount of 'k's are limited using pe. #k = 1 as in: